Want the smooth taste of vodka made in the comforts of home? Check out our guide on how to make vodka.

 This yeast is normally added to the mash when it is about 30°C (86°F).
 The best temperature that this yeast functions at is between 23.8-35°C (74.8-91°F) any warmer than that and the yeast will die and fermentation will stop.

 The fermentation process usually takes between one day to two weeks, it all depends on the base ingredient.
 The final product of the fermentation will leave you with a wash, which has a beer-like consistency, with a 7-15%alc/vol. A well controlled fermentation process that is slow will produce a better quality wash with lower levels of fusel and methanol.

 You can easily make vodka at home.
 There are a huge variety of vodka recipes out there since this beverage can be made from so many different products.
 Many ingredients are easily accessible and you probably have most of the required equipment at home.

-How Vodka Is Made Step By Step?
+How to Make Vodka Step By Step

 Have you ever wondered how Vodka is made?
 Well here is your chance to give it a try and make your very own Vodka.

 You will also need a mash pot, heat source, thermometer, long spoon, yeast, fermentation bucket, cheese cloth, citric acid, pH meter and a hydrometer